orlamadden/personafy/README.md

 - Logged in users can delete any user persona that they have made.
 Before a user persona is deleted, a pop up modal displays asking the user if they are sure they want to delete it.

+#### Persona card

+- A persona card displays on the Public Personas page and My Personas page when a user creates a user persona.
+The user persona card contains an image (submitted by the user or a placeholder image), the user persona name, their industry, their occupation and their age.

 ### Recommended features for future implementation